 Fishing is also popular at Half Moon Bay.
 You may catch rockfish or striped perch.

-Surfing conditions vary, but can include record-breaking monster waves best left to the professionals.
-If you want to go surfing, check the surf report here
+Surfing conditions vary but can include record-breaking monster waves offshore that are best left to the professionals.
+If you want to go surfing, check the surf report here.

 Half Moon Bay Events

-- It's not held at the beach, but the annual pumpkin festival brings so many visitors that the roads are practically gridlocked, making the first weekend of October an inconvenient time to go to the beach.
+- It's not held at the beach, but the annual Half Moon Bay Pumpkin Festival brings so many visitors that the roads get gridlocked, making the first weekend of October an inconvenient time to go to the beach.

 What You Need to Know Before You Go to Half Moon Bay State Beach